Hapax Legomena: Themes

-Several works in Hapax Legomena deal with other visual arts.
-Nostalgia and Poetic Justice include stories about photography.
+Several works in Hapax Legomena deal with other visual media related to film.
+Nostalgia and Poetic Justice include stories about photography, and the latter is presented in a form similar to a screenplay.
 Travelling Matte shows the transfer of video to film, and Remote Control transfers television images to film.

 Frampton noted that the cycle contains autobiographical elements.
-He separated from his wife after Nostalgia was completed, and the second and third films in the cycle discuss sexual jealousy and relationship struggles.
+Nostalgia is the most explicitly autobiographical, containing several stories from his own life.
+He separated from his wife after its completion, and the second and third films in the cycle discuss sexual jealousy and relationship struggles.

-Release
+Reception and legacy

 The complete Hapax Legomena cycle premiered in November 1972 at the Walker Art Center.
-Nostalgia and Critical Mass were the most commercially successful films from the cycle.
+It was shown in London as part of the International Festival of Independent Avant-Garde Film in 1973.
+Nostalgia (eventually inducted into the National Film Registry in 2003) and Critical Mass were the most commercially successful films from the cycle.

 Bill Brand supervised a restoration of the films in 2009, supported through Anthology Film Archives, the National Film Preservation Foundation, the Museum of Modern Art, and the New York University Moving Image Archiving and Preservation Program.
 The first three films in Hapax Legomena—Nostalgia, Poetic Justice, and Critical Mass—were released on home media in 2012 as part of the Criterion Collection's A Hollis Frampton Odyssey.